CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 10. November 25

-What Is the Least Common Birthday Month?
+What Is the Month With the Least Live Births?

 For the most part, you can simply take the inverse of all the reasons why August, July and October are such popular months to have a baby and apply them to the least popular months: There’s less canoodling going on in the heat and humidity of the summer, fertility and sperm quality may be lower and anyone intentionally conceiving with a mind toward having a baby in nine months probably isn’t thinking, “Wouldn’t it be nice to bring a new baby home in January?”